RodrigoSarmento/MyBlog/_posts/2021-02-12-clangformat.md

 ![Crepe](/assets/img/clang/clangSave.png){: .mx-auto.d-block :}

-The first line tells VSCode to search for a file named ".clang-format" (You can place this file in the project source)
+The first line tells VSCode to search for a file named ".clang-format" in the project source and parents sources.

 and the second Line will use LLVM If .clang-format is not found.